aaboyd/aaboyd.github.com/_posts/2013-07-16-android-new-build.md

 {% endhighlight %}

-This is probably not the cleanest most efficient solution, but it works for the release builds I make.
-Can quickly get what I need just by executing.
+This is probably not the cleanest most efficient solution, but it works for the release builds I make.</div>

+I can quickly get what I need just by executing.
 {% highlight bash %}
 ./gradlew clean assembleRelease
 {% endhighlight %}